cjp666/LayeredArchitecture/README.md

 ## Application
 This is where the application logic and data transfer object reside

-The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects are transferred over the wire
+The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects can / are transferred over the wire

 ## Web Services
 Sets up the DI (using Autofac)